Reskilll/OSCohortofMDU/README.md

 ## How to Contribute

-We welcome contributions from all participants to enhance the learning experience.
+We welcome contributions from all lovely participants to enhance the learning experience.
 If you'd like to contribute to this repository, follow the steps below:

 ## Get Involved
 - Register for the event here: [Click me](https://reskilll.com/event/osmdu)